Archive

 Welcome to Makalolo Plains!

-Cynthia warned us that we had to be escorted, especially at nights, by someone from camp who’s usually armed with a rifle – a reminder that we were surrounded by dangerous animals.
+In laying out the camp rules, Cynthia warned us that we had to be escorted, especially at nights, by someone from camp, and they’re always armed with a rifle – a reminder that we were surrounded by dangerous animals.

-The word camp conjures up images of roughing it, of being without our usual comforts.
-But that’s not the case at Makalolo Plains.
+The word camp usually conjures up images of roughing it, of being without our usual comforts.
+That’s not the case at Makalolo Plains.

 Makalolo Plains main building

-Located within Hwange, the main building houses a pub, reception area, lounge and dining room.
-A small pool is situated at one end of the patio that runs the length of the main building.
+Located within Hwange, Makalolo’s main building houses a pub, reception area, lounge, patio and dining room.
+The patio runs the length of the main building.
+At the end of the patio is a small pool.
 There’s also a sitting area where at night guests trade stories of their day’s activities around a fire that provides warmth as well as illumination.
+There’s no electricity at Makalolo.

 A warm fire